mrpappas/squeaky-wheel/README.md

 | Frontier | @FrontierCorp |
 ###### Log:
 Change the name / location of the .log file.
 Default location is local directory
+###### Selenium Driver
+Change the driver type to one of either 'chrome' or 'firefox'.
+Leaving empty or not set will use Firefox.
+If Firefox is not installed in the expected location, set the driver binary to the full path to the Firefox executable.
+Ex `C:\Program Files (x86)\Mozilla Firefox\Firefox.exe`

+ You must have installed the proper driver.
+See the [downloads section here](http://www.seleniumhq.org/download/)
 ## Usage:
 `python3 ~/squeaky-wheel.py`